-We are delighted to welcome two new members to our Transport leadership team, Alastair Cobb, who joins as Head of the Transport Business Unit and Mark Rackley-Lee, Portfolio Manager for Transport Systems Development.
+We are delighted to welcome our new member to our Transport leadership team, Alastair Cobb, who joins as Head of the Transport Business Unit.

-Having joined SEA in the past couple of months, Alastair and Mark bring significant expertise and experience from within the transport and engineering industries to the company, supplementing the knowledge held by our existing team over our capabilities and customers.
+Having joined SEA in the past couple of months, Alastair brings significant expertise and experience from within the transport and engineering industries to the company, supplementing the knowledge held by our existing team over our capabilities and customers.

 Q: Welcome to SEA!
-Could you give us a quick rundown of your new roles?
+Could you give us a quick rundown of your new role?

 Alastair Cobb: Thank you!
 It’s great to have joined SEA - both Mark and I are excited for what the future holds for our section of the business.
 As Head of the Transport Business, I will oversee all of the elements of sales, marketing, engineering, and delivery for our transport solutions.
 During my career I’ve held numerous senior leadership roles in engineering organisations with responsibilities spanning all aspects of the business.
 I have specialised in operational and delivery performance, covering a broad range of domains, including transport systems in road, rail, and air, connected vehicles and complex data-intensive systems.